gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 - The collaborator is at the application boundary.
 - The collaborator is at the boundary of the module.
 - The collaborator interacts with an expensive subsystem such as a database or a web service.
-- The call to the collaborator is a notification; we like to use mocks in this case.
+- The call to the collaborator is a notification; we like to use a mock in this case.

 #### Advantages